My, How You’ve GrownPairing:

 “Sometimes I only eat whipped cream for dinner.
 I pretty much go through four cans a week.”

 He smirked a little as he wrote Future Diabetic

 She laughed, not even the slightest bit embarrassed.
 “Okay, you again.”

 “No!
 That’s not embarrassing.
 Besides, I want something new.”

-“Well this isn’t going to help with the whole nerd issue, but I speak a little Klingon.”
+“Well this isn’t going to help with the nerd issue, but I speak a little Klingon.”

-Leslie’s mouth drops open.
+Leslie’s mouth dropped open.
 “Say something in Klingon.”